Ed1ezac/Mmereki-Traders/README.md

 ## Requirements
 If you intend to make additions to this projec you need to meet the following (Minimum requirements):
--Php V7.3.0
+- Php V7.3.0
--Composer V2.0.11
+- Composer V2.0.11
--Node V14.16.0
+- Node V14.16.0

 ## Architecture & Directories
 This project's architecture follows the Laravel framework architecture and directory structure that can be [found here](https://laravel.com/docs/8.x/structure)

 ## Local Configuration
--Download and unzip the project
+- Download and unzip the project
--Install the necessary packages by running `npm i` -Compile the javascript & css by running `npm run dev` -Serve the application by using the artisan command `php artisan serve` -Navigate to http://localhost:8000 to view it
+- Install the necessary packages by running `npm i`
+- Compile the javascript & css by running `npm run dev`
+- Serve the application by using the artisan command `php artisan serve`
+- Navigate to http://localhost:8000 to view it
--In order to create accounts and log in you will need a database.
+- In order to create accounts and log in you will need a database.
 I uses xampp for that and configured it in the .env file in the project dir

 ## Testing
 In order to test the app....

-##Possible Improvements
+## Possible Improvements

 ## Support